 The outlining feature in yWriter is quite basic.
 You need to use a certain syntax to write the text.
 It will be shown in graphs when you click on ‘Preview’.
 Finally, yWriter only offers outlining for scenes and chapters.
 The new parts will be added in the project after clicking on ‘OK’.

 3. You Can’t Work Online

-One of the things that we didn’t like about yWriter is that it’s an offline program.
-Of course, we’re aware that the majority of writing apps are offline, but imagine if you can work on your project online on yWriter and enjoy some extra features like Google Docs.
+One of the things that I didn’t like about yWriter is that it’s an offline program.
+Of course, I'm aware that some writing apps are offline, but imagine if you can work on your project online on yWriter and enjoy some extra features like Google Docs.
 Much cooler, huh?

 The Final Verdict: Should You Get yWriter?

-We do not recommend that you get yWriter when compared to the many other software out there.
-In particular, we recommend Atticus as not only the best writing software, but the best formatting software as well.
+I do not recommend that you get yWriter when compared to the many other software out there.
+In particular, I recommend Atticus as not only the best writing software, but the best formatting software as well.
 Not only is it priced on a lifetime guarantee so you will never have to pay for updates, but it's available on virtually every platform.

 Otherwise, if you don’t mind some interface flaws and working offline, yWriter might be worth trying, especially since it will literally cost you nothing to try and see whether it’s a good option for you or not.
 Overall, yWrite provides you novel-writing-focused features, which may appeal more to novelists' tastes.
 The app has specific sections where you can create everything about your novel or book, including characters and locations, which might help you plan more efficiently.